-Version number: 1.1 Approved by: Office for Students Effective from: February 2019 Date for review: February 2021
+Version number: 1.0 Approved by: Office for Students Effective from: November 2023 Date for review: November 2024

-As part of an initial assessment and ongoing review we require validated partners to have their own risk assessment and SPP in place, including an option for students to transfer to an alternative provider where the risk of whole institution failure is assessed as high or medium.
-This alternative provider may be The Open University itself.
-We also require our validated partners to notify us if it is likely that the risks identified in their SPP may materialise or have materialised.
-We will work with any validated partner whose relationship with us is being brought to an end with the aim of ensuring that you are able to complete your qualification or a suitable alternative.

-4.4 Students being prevented from obtaining an Open University qualification due to a breakdown in the relationship between The Open University and a delivery partner, e.g. a subcontractor, international partner, an Affiliated Research Centre (ARC) or industrial partner.

-The likelihood of this occurring is low.
-It is exceptionally rare for such disputes to occur.

-Due diligence is undertaken for all Open University delivery partners.
+- The likelihood of this occurring is medium to low.
+In recent years, only a small number of validated providers in the sector have required intervention from their validation partner. - As part of an initial assessment and ongoing review we require validated partners to have their own risk assessment and SPP in place, including an option for students to transfer to an alternative provider where the risk of whole institution failure is assessed as high or medium.
+This alternative provider may be The Open University itself. - We also require our validated partners to notify us if it is likely that the risks identified in their SPP may materialise or have materialised.
+We will work with any validated partner whose relationship with us is being brought to an end with the aim of ensuring that you are able to complete your qualification or a suitable alternative. - 4.4 Students being prevented from obtaining an Open University qualification where there may be a reason that a Third Party is no longer able to provide the course or module of study, or due to a breakdown in the relationship between The Open University and a delivery partner, or Third Party as part of a Partnership where a Third Party provides student experience, student support, programme design, delivery, assessment or funding which leads to award of formal OU modules or OU qualifications or OU academic credit. - The likelihood of this occurring is low.
+It is exceptionally rare for such disputes to occur. - Due diligence is undertaken for all Open University delivery partners and Curriculum Partnerships.
 Teach-out clauses and other protective clauses are included in contractual documents with such partners.
-For apprenticeships we will follow the